ampled-music/ampled-music.github.io/index.markdown

 nav_title: Bylaws
 title: AMPLED BYLAWS
 ---
+*This work, "Ampled Bylaws", is a derivative of "[East Bay Permanent Real Estate Cooperative Bylaws](https://storage.googleapis.com/wzukusers/user-22872016/documents/5c1c13becd05czJWwWae/Adopted%20EB%20PREC%20Bylaws%20Dec%202018.pdf)" by theselc.org, used under CC [BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).*

 ## Welcome to our Bylaws

-“This is the rulebook for Ampled.
-This document explains how shared ownership works, how decisions are made, and how profit is shared.”
+{%- include image_quotes.html image_source='assets/blackmetal.jpg' quote='This is the rulebook for Ampled.
+This document explains how shared ownership works, how decisions are made, and how profit is shared.' -%}

 <br>

 ## Our Mission

-“Our mission is to make music more equitable for artists and to operate transparently and ethically.”
+{%- include image_quotes.html image_source='assets/hardcore.jpg' quote='Our mission is to make music more equitable for artists and to operate transparently and ethically.' -%}

 <br>